BakulBd/RainGuard/README.md

 To contribute to this project, follow these steps:

-1. Fork the repository.
+1. **Fork the repository.**
-2. Create a new branch for your feature or bug fix.
+2. **Create a new branch** for your feature or bug fix.
-3. Make your changes.
+3. **Make your changes.**
-4. Test your changes thoroughly.
+4. **Test your changes thoroughly.**
-5. Submit a pull request, explaining the purpose of your changes and any considerations for reviewers.
+5. **Submit a pull request,** explaining the purpose of your changes and any considerations for reviewers.

 ## Troubleshooting

-- If the device fails to connect to WiFi, double-check the SSID and password in the code.
+- **WiFi Connection Issues:** Double-check the SSID and password in the code.
-- Ensure that the rain sensor is properly connected to the ESP32 and functioning correctly.
+- **Sensor Connection Issues:** Ensure that the rain sensor and DHT11 sensor are properly connected to the ESP32 and functioning correctly.
-- Verify that the Telegram bot token, chat IDs, and root CA certificate are correctly configured in the code.
+- **Telegram Bot Issues:** Verify that the Telegram bot token and chat IDs are correctly configured in the code.

 ## License